Field Guides by Modern Daily Knitting

-Ann Shayne and Kay Gardiner, of Mason-Dixon Knitting fame, have launched a new series of travel-sized pattern books, and we're pleased to have the first one in store.
+Ann Shayne and Kay Gardiner, of Modern Daily Knitting fame*, have launched a series of travel-sized pattern books, and we're pleased to have the first one in store.
 Each edition will have a theme and contain three patterns, along with essays, tips and bonus features.
 And each beautiful little hardcopy comes with a download code for the digital version, so you get it both ways!

 • Field Guide No. 12 is Big Joy, featuring five funky, chunky projects designed by Jen Geigley — a cowl, a cardigan, two hats, and a throw — plus a deceptively simple trick for making “stockinette” pie crust!